muizidn/viewdsl/README.md

 Have you known [Anko](https://github.com/Kotlin/anko)?
 That's beauty of DSL as first class citizen.

+## Constraint?
+No, ViewDSL doesn't handle constraint for you.
+It let you choose any constraint approach avilable or using other 3rd party library.

 ## Base DSL

 With ViewDSL you can build UI in declarative way.